 The resolution of this scenario is applicable regardless of the runtime rule (Strict or Lowest Applicable Version ) previously set for the activities packages.

 - If you choose Yes, NuGet attempts to resolve the dependency conflict, but this could result in unpredictable behavior at design time and runtime.

-- If you choose No, the Manage Packages window is opened in the Project Dependencies tab.
+- If you choose No, the Manage Packages window is opened with the Project Dependencies window.